Eating Disorders and Carers

 In 2008 I was awarded an Eating Disorders National Award from beat (formerly the Eating Disorders Association) in recognition of my contribution to the world of eating disorders.

 I feel passionately that carers are a vital link between those they care for and professionals.
-Carers should be recognised and supported for this role.
+Carers should be recognised and supported in this role.